 - On the Select load balancer type page, choose Create for Network Load Balancer.

-- On the Configure Load Balancer page, for Name, enter a name for your load balancer.
+- On the Create Network Load Balancer page, for Load balancer name, enter a name for your load balancer.

-- For Scheme, choose either external or internal-facing.
+- For Scheme, select either Internet-facing or internal.

-- In the Listeners section, keep the default listener or add another listener.
+- In the Listeners and routing section, keep the default listener or add another listener.

 Note: The default listener accepts TCP traffic on port 80.
 You can keep the default listener settings, modify the protocol or port of the listener, or choose Add listener to add another listener.